Best Places To Travel In Japan

 April and October.

-• April: This month is part of Japan’s spring season, offering pleasant weather and the famous cherry blossom (sakura) season.
+• April: This month is part of Japan’s (Tokyo) spring season, offering pleasant weather and the famous cherry blossom (Sakura) season.
 The city is vibrant with flowers, making it a beautiful time to experience Shibuya and the surrounding areas.

 • October: During autumn, Tokyo experiences mild temperatures and stunning fall foliage.
 The weather is comfortable for walking around and exploring the bustling Shibuya area without the intense summer heat or the winter chill.